Round Table Discussion: "Should GAFAM be regulated, and if so, how?"

-This event is over!
+This event has passed!

-Videoconference available on youtube and on the Midi Libre website.
+Video conference available on YouTube and on the Midi Libre website.

 Speakers:

-- Winston Maxwell, Professor Telecom ParisTech ;
+- Winston Maxwell, Professor at Telecom ParisTech;

 - Benoit Tabaka, Director of Public Affairs, Google France;